Physical Activity

 As part of their introduction to the Active Walkway, the Junior Classroom (Junior Infants- 2nd Class) walked the walkway with their teacher, Ms. Dunne.
 They enjoyed finding all the signs and exploring the different colours, numbers, shapes etc. on them.

 After the initial introduction, Ms. Mann used the ‘Active Walkway Ideas Booklet’ on the Resources section of the Active School Flag website for cross curricular worksheets during the months of March and April.
 Ms. Mann also adapted her Walkway map each time the walkway was used by her class.
 This meant the pupils had to focus on the location of the sign at a given number rather than the number written on the sign.
 This took a bit of getting used but ensured the Walkway was always a challenge in terms of map reading.
+The total distance of our Active Walkway is 762 metres.

 We also used our Active Walkway during Active School week.